lunarmint/anime-piracy-wiki/rules.md

 ---

-In order to reduce spam on our subreddit, all "where can I find?" submissions must be posted within the megathread.
+All content sourcing and "where can I find?" style submissions must be posted in the megathread.

-*Failure to abide by this rule will result in a temporary ban from the subreddit.*

 &nbsp;